“The everything scone with cream cheese, please,” she said to the woman at the walk-up window that reminded her of the streets of Italy.

 Her silence told him everything.
 She was simply appreciating every bite.

 “Perfect companion to the perfect companion,” she finally answered.
-“And how is your loaded biscuit?” she asked with an innocent look.
+“And how is your loaded biscuit?” she asked.

 “I haven’t tried it yet, I wanted you to take the first bite,” he told her while holding the biscuit up to her lips.